 As the market transforms itself, it is vital to innovate continuously.
 Making a difference has become essential when building a brand.
 Think people, planet, profit.
 People: Be authentic.
 Planet: maintain ecological balance, sustainability.
 Profit: the financial benefit gained from a business that cares for the environment and values the customers.
 Recently, digital technology has brought us two new types of brand marks that are growing in the market.

 Traditionally brand equity has been based on the rate and global reach of their image, but in our digital times, graphic designers have invented other forms to express ideas.
 A high tendency now is to use other stockholders in the creation of brand marks.

 The static identity that we know remains the same as we use it in a variety of different applications.
 On the other side, the dynamic mark, or dynamic identities, may appear differently in distinct venues depending on many factors.
 Maybe the company could release a free tool to let guests interact with the brand (Airbnb), or perhaps they could create a software to unite visual, aesthetics and impressions from different pieces to one bigger unit (Spotify) creating a look of vibrant and lively music culture.
-Lenovo, for instance, uses their brand identity with a new typeface and endlessly customisable templates with different graphics, photos, and backdrops.
+Lenovo, for instance, uses its brand identity with a new typeface and endlessly customisable templates with different graphics, photos, and backdrops.

 When dynamic brand marks are well done, they provide a significant interaction of the company with the customer positioning the company for excellent engagement and long-term growth.

 A character trademark represents brand attributes and values.
 Frequently, they become the stars of the campaigns or cultural icons.
 Think of the Michelin Man (created 1898), or Uncle Sam (created 1838), or Ronald McDonald (created 1963), or going to the movies, Columbia Goddess (created 1961), or going to the future, the Gecko (created 2002).

 While their ideas are universal and timeless, in our digital era, they are receiving a good facelift and being dragged into our contemporary society.
 They are part of our reality.
 Do you want to buy insurance?
 Talk to the Gecko!